DianaLiao/pokematch-backend/README.md

 2) In the project directory, run `bundle install`
 3) Run `rails db:create` in order to create the Postgres database
 4) Run `rails pokeapi_fetch:seed 151` to seed initial Pokémon data
-5) Run `rails db:seed` for initial users.
+5) Optional: Run `rails db:seed` for some initial users.
-6) Ensure your local postgreSQL server is running.
+6) Ensure your local PostgreSQL server is running.
 6) Run `rails s` to start the server.
 7) Clone the [frontend repo](https://github.com/DianaLiao/pokematch-frontend) to your machine and follow those instructions.